1. What time do I have to arrive to the conference?

 7. May I use campus Wi-Fi and printing services?

 UCC offers a guest wireless service to provide authorised sponsored guests short term access to the internet for accessing their email and other internet enabled services from their personal laptops, netbooks, smartphones or tablets during their stay in University College Cork.
 The conference organizer will provide you with your login details prior to the conference.
-For printing/copying at the printing devices around the campus, delegates can use a pre-loaded Smartcard, which can also be used for purchases in the Campus Shops or the UCC Visitor Centre.
+For printing/copying requirements, please contact your conference organiser.

 8. May I audio/video record the sessions?